Active Learning Institute

 Who is the Active Learning Institute open to?

 The Active Learning Institute is open to all Columbia faculty interested in increasing active learning in their courses.
-Faculty members may invite the designated graduate teaching assistant(s) for the course they will be developing to attend the Institute with them.

 What happens at the Active Learning Institute?

-In this three-day institute, faculty will explore the purposes and benefits of active learning and learn how to apply these research-based practices by developing their own active and learner-centered course units.
+In this three-day institute, Columbia faculty will explore the purposes and benefits of active learning and learn how to apply these research-based practices by developing their own active and learner-centered course units.

-To model how pre-class work can help us make the best use of in-class time together, faculty will be asked to complete a pre-institute online module on articulating student learning objectives.
+To model how pre-class work can help us make the best use of in-class time together, faculty will be asked to complete a two-hour pre-institute online module on articulating student learning objectives.

 During the institute, faculty will participate in a combination of hands-on activities, an instructional technologies lab, discussions, and online exercises to work through the essential components of designing engaging student learning experiences.
 Topics addressed include facilitating individual and collaborative learning activities, planning and creating effective online materials, and fostering and maintaining an inclusive course climate.